aslamhossain43/Java-Design-Patterns/README.md

 ### FAB FDCP(7)

 1. Facade - Provides an interface hiding complexity of classes, library or framework.
 Example: Every Abstract Factory is a type of Facade.

 2. Adapter - Bring existing objects to form another structures which provide new functionality.
 Example: Arrays.asList().

 3. Bridge - Decouple an abstraction from it's implimentation then they can vary independently.
 Example: It enables the separation of implementation from the interface.

 4. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
 Example: Like factory pattern but here if object is null then create new.

 5. Decorator - To add new functionality to an existing object without altering it's structure.
-Example: The Decorator Pattern is also known as Wrapper.
+Example: BufferedReader and BufferedWriter are some excellent examples of decorator pattern in Java.

 6. Composite - To use a group of objects as a single object.

 7. Proxy - provides the control for accessing the original object.
 Example - Credit/Master card.